ArkaneNetwork/hedera-improvement-proposal/HIP/hip-0000-makeTokenAssociationOptIn.md

 ## Backwards compatibility

 When the need for token associations is removed we assume this to be backwards compatible with existing wallets.
+Parties that want this check because of e.g. tax implications will be able to opt-in.

 ## Security Implications